I actually travel the country full-time in an RV! So, I'm located everywhere. Maybe I'm located right where you are, or I will be after you ask. ;)

 Each session includes digital images with a print release so you may print to your hearts content.
-I can also provide professional prints, canvases, and albums for an extra cost.
+I also provide professional prints, canvases, and albums for an extra cost.
 (I LOVE designing albums.
 Please let me help get one in your hands! haha)

 My packages start at $2500 for 6 hours of wedding day coverage.
-Contact me if you’re interested in learning more. :)
+Write me an email and I'll send you more info ASAP! :)

 I’m what’s known as a lifestyle photographer.
 That label can be confusing, so I’ll explain.
-My goal is to capture real moments full of joy, happy tears, etc. This would be documentary photography during a wedding the ceremony and reception because I’ll capture moments as they occur while doing my best to be unobserved and out of the way.
-During portrait sessions with your love, your family, or your infant, however, I’ll help direct you into these beautiful moments.
+My goal is to capture real moments full of joy, happy tears, etc. This would be documentary photography during a wedding ceremony and reception because I’ll capture moments as they occur while doing my best to be unobserved and out of the way.
+During portrait sessions, however, I’ll help direct you into these beautiful moments.
 This occasional direction, which for me is often in the form of how to make your partner laugh, is what is given the label “lifestyle”.